 These five paintings were made on MDF board and range from 6 " x 6" to 10" x 10".

+These small paintings has helped me focus on detail and brush technique.
+I'm not so worried about the amount of paint I am putting down.
 One of the reasons for these is my interest in the "painting a day" trend that seems to be popular on the internet.
 These paintings are put on e-bay with starting bids of $50 or so and can fetch hundreds of dollars.

 For the most part, these were painting in a day, a few hours each actually.
 It is nice to get a painting done in a session and gives me a sense of accomplishment.